 Should they elect to take the Open class prize, the next placed Vet will recieve their prize, etc

-It is anticipated that in addition to these prizes there will be some good spot prizes available for all participants attending our after event Prizegiving and the now legendary after Race Party in Gielty's starting at 9pm on Saturday night.
+It is anticipated that in addition to these prizes there will be some loacally provided spot prizes available for all participants attending our after event Prizegiving and the now legendary after Race Party in Gielty's starting at 9pm on Saturday night.

 Free shuttle busses will be provided to and from the party venue at Gielties.

-Pure Magic will also be hosting a race party at their great base close to Keel lough for those looking for a more laid back and lower key way to celebrate the weekend
+Pure Magic will also be hosting a post race gathering at their great base close to Keel Lough for those looking for a more laid back and lower key way to celebrate the weekend

 Q) What Type of Terrain is the running section in the ROAR Race?